Supply Chain Management: How to use Patents for Risk Mitigation and strategic negotiations?

 - Big corporate patent asserters that could sue your customers

-It is vital to build a patent litigation threat model by identifying all such sources from your supply chain – upstream as well as downstream – that could create a nuisance.
+It is vital to building a patent litigation threat model by identifying all such sources from your supply chain – upstream as well as downstream – that could create a nuisance.
 Giving your supply chain a holistic view can ensure that an undefined threat doesn’t escape under the radar.
 It can help you identify the unknown which you can then turn into first a patent strategy, and finally can align it with your business strategy.

 There are known knowns.
 These are things we know that we know.
 There are known unknowns.
 That is to say, there are things that we know we don’t know.
 But there are also unknown unknowns.
 There are things we don’t know we don’t know.